charles-uno/charles-uno.github.io/_drafts/2018-10-13-abolish-the-senate.md

 Federalist Papers 63 acknowledged the concern that Senate could become "tyrannical aristocracy." but argued that the Senate had little power because it could not enact laws on its own

 at the time, the federal government (cabinet posts, courts) had little power

+17th amendment. senators are now directly elected, rather than being chosen by state legislatures. even so, there's an aristocratic feel. the senate is 90% white (house is 78%, US overall is 62%), and the median senator is worth over a million dollars (median representative is worth less than half that)

 a generation later, Marbury v Madison.
 Judicial review. suddenly courts have the power to strike down laws. this is a significant increase in the power of the courts, and thus the Senate.